What Is Compound Interest?

 Simple interest is calculated only on the principal amount, while compound interest is calculated on the principal plus previously earned interest.
 Compound interest grows faster over time because you're earning interest on interest, making it more powerful for long-term investments.

-Yes, all 7 financial calculators are completely free to use with no registration required.
-Your calculations are performed entirely in your browser - no data is sent to any server.
+Yes, our compound interest calculator is completely free to use with no registration required.
+Your calculations are performed entirely in your browser — no data is sent to any server.